 Defend pricing position when weaker performers are forced into price competition

 The crisis is already reflected in declining prices in non-discretionary retail, such as fashion and sporting goods in the US.
-Cash-flow pressures during the next stages of the Covid-19 crisis will mark the beginning of a prolonged all-out sale, where steep discounting is becoming the norm, especially in the worst hit verticals with the largest inventory issues.
-At zero or very low demand during the lockdown, discount campaigns make little sense, but will be the default when demand starts to recover in non-discretionary retail, travel and hospitality.
-Innovative dynamic pricing schemes could help companies reach healthy top-line levels faster, but also enable CMOs to defend incremental increases in marketing budgets.
+During the next stages of the Covid-19 crisis, cash-flow pressures will mark the beginning of a prolonged all-out sale, where steep discounting is becoming the norm, especially in the worst-hit verticals with the largest inventory issues.
+At zero or very low demand during the lockdown, discount campaigns make little sense.
+Still, they will be the default when demand starts to recover in non-discretionary retail, travel and hospitality.
+Innovative, dynamic pricing schemes could help companies reach healthy top-line levels faster but also enable CMOs to defend incremental increases in marketing budgets.

-Companies with well functioning loyalty programs should adjust program structure and incentivisation to match the changed consumer demands when coming out of the crisis.
-Ancillary services, such as extended free trial periods and subscriptions, and product and service bundlings should be included in the toolset to defend your pricing position in the new environment when competition on price will increase significantly
+Companies with well functioning loyalty programs should adjust program structure and incentivisation to match the changing consumer demands when coming out of the crisis.
+Ancillary services, such as extended free trial periods and subscriptions, and product and service bundlings should be included in the toolset to defend your pricing position in the new environment when competition on price increases significantly.

 Agility and aggressive experimentation for steady improvements

 Due to COVID-19, most companies have re-organised and set up contingency task forces during the crisis.
 Many marketers will have broken down silos to comms, sales, operations and other parts of their organisation.
 Marketing departments have learned to address a new set of customer needs and priorities while mastering communication action lead times of hours, not days or weeks.
 Many of Avaus’ customers have dramatically shortened chains of commands, contingency teams are innovating new value propositions and responding to the crisis with a wide range of contributions to help customers and personnel in the crisis.